leennoah/DMM_Fall2022/calendar.md

 ### A4.
 Mesh Sculpting
   * mesh sculpting introduction
   * learning the Sculpting Interface and some tools
-  * Dynamic Topology and the sculpting workflow
+  * Sculpting tricks
+  * learning to use masks in sculpt mode
-  * homework: sculpt a shelf full of french bread
+  * homework: sculpt a shelf full of French bread
 ### A5.
-Looking at all the brushes and settings
+Looking at all the brushes and settings - [PDF](https://github.com/dacaldera/DMM_Fall2021/blob/main/course_content/pdfs/A5.pdf)
-  * import reference images
+  * importing reference images
+  * edit mode practice
-  * more sculpting practice
+  * sculpting mode practice and more settings to explore
-  * learning to use masks in sculpt mode
+  * Dynamic Topology
+  * in-class sculpt a moon with a face on it.
-  * homework: Adapt this tutorial to make a moon with a face [Tutorial Video](https://www.youtube.com/watch?v=lKY2FIy60nc)
+  * homework: Watch this tutorial first, then try sculpting your own caricature face/bust [Tutorial Video](https://www.youtube.com/watch?v=lKY2FIy60nc)
 ### A6.
 Sculpt a Skull
   * Getting the hang of the work flow
   * practice sculpting an organic object